Sam Houston State University College of Osteopathic Medicine - SHSU-COM

 You will receive an email invitation from SHSU-COM to complete the supplemental application after your completed primary application has been received from TMDSAS.
 Complete the Sam Houston State University – College of Osteopathic Medicine (SHSU-COM) online Supplemental Application and fee paid by the entry year deadline.
 The SHSU-COM accepts only credit cards for payment of the non-refundable application fee of $75.

-Submit your CASPer and Duet assessments (acuityinsights.app).
+Submit your CASPer assessment (acuityinsights.app).
 The supplemental application, application fee, and Altus Assessments are all required before your application will be read and considered for interview.

 Admissions Processes